dhuss42/ft_irc/progress_maustel.md

     - modestring: everything after target
     - or just build string of params[2] until params[end]

+## ====== Day 13 == 25.09.2025 ======
+- new logic for mode

+---- call david -----
+- irc handles names case insensitive -> be aware if handled everywhere or segfault
+- authentification has to be modified: check in pass, user if error -> disconnect subito -> as well in nick, but unly first time nick is called
+- trancendence: I sent message on slack, didnt find other people searching

 ## ==== QUESTIONS ====
 - Parser job: